victorialslocum/synsong/README.md

 # :musical_note: synsong

-### A prompt-based playlist generator!
+### A quote-based playlist generator!

 Hi!
 I'm super excited for this project cause it's allowing me to explore some more NLP stuff.
-Synsong is an application that will generate a playlist based on a text prompt!
+Synsong is an application that will generate a playlist based on a text quote!
 It's still in the works, but here's a list of features.

-- [x] 1-3 line text prompt analysis
+- [x] 1-3 line text quote analysis
 - [ ] large text analysis (using topic modeling?)
 - [x] use musixmatch API with refined and complete search
 - [x] log in with Spotify to generate a playlist on your account